vonderchild/digital-forensics-lab/Lab 7/README.md

 Other techniques often utilized during an initial analysis include checking if the file is packed or compressed, and searching for file signatures on platforms like [VirusTotal](https://www.virustotal.com/) to see if the file has been analyzed before.

-> 💡 VirusTotal is a platform that allows us to analyze suspicious files, domains, IPs and URLs to detect malware and other breaches, automatically share them with the security community.
+> 💡 VirusTotal is a platform that allows us to analyze suspicious files, domains, IPs and URLs to detect and analyze malware and automatically share it with the security community.

 ## Static Analysis